A US hedge fund manager and his wife are bankrolling the anti-vax movement — and having enormous impact

 "There's nothing to say," she said before hanging up.

-Bernard Selz, 79, has more than 40 years experience in the securities industry and runs Selz Capital, a hedge fund that holds a portfolio valued at more than US$500 million (NZ$766 million), according to recent filings from the Securities and Exchange Commission.
+Bernard Selz, 79, has more than 40 years experience in the securities industry and runs Selz Capital, a hedge fund that holds a portfolio valued at more than US$500 million, according to recent filings from the Securities and Exchange Commission.

 The Selzes' sons - both young adults - declined to comment.